Alejogb1/job-board/blog-data/binary-offset-representation-data-type.md

 ```

-Okay what is important to see is that we use the base address along with the offset integer values to create the address for the fields within the packet.
+ what is important to see is that we use the base address along with the offset integer values to create the address for the fields within the packet.
 The cast is needed as we need to interpret the integer address as a pointer of a certain type like uint8_t or uint16_t or uint32_t

 The pointer arithmetic is really just the base address plus offset that yields the new address we want to access in memory directly.
 Note that this can be incredibly unsafe if you're not careful with your offsets and your memory layout you could very easily read or write out of bounds and crash your program hence it's often used when speed is preferred over safety.